These area residents currently serve on the Friends of Diamond Lake board of directors.

 I have a degree in Electrical Engineering from the University of Minnesota and work as a development/project engineer in the design of embedded systems — the process of adding microcomputer ‘smarts’ to just about any gizmo imaginable.
 I have lived in my home in the HPDL neighborhood for more than 30 years where my wife Fran and I have raised three kids.

 About eight years ago, I started doing volunteer monitoring of Lake Nokomis and Diamond Lake for the Minnesota Pollution Control Agency in the Citizen Lake Monitoring Program (CLMP).
 This monitoring consists of canoeing out to the deepest part of each lake and using a Secchi disk to determine water clarity.
 In the time that I have been doing this, I’ve grown familiar with the beauty and natural richness of Diamond Lake.
 My hope is that my grandkids can share my appreciation of this small refuge in the city.

 I have lived in the Diamond Lake area since 1999.
-I enjoy organic gardening, photography, and being outdoors with my two golden retrievers and my partner.
+I enjoy organic gardening, photography, and being outdoors with my dogs and my partner.
 I graduated from the University of Minnesota in journalism and photography and studied graphic design while working in Marketing Communications at Iowa State University.
 In 2002, following 11 years as publications director at Carleton College, I founded Johnson Creative, a design and marketing communications firm.